 Unlike most mech games, Zone of the Enders has a large emphasis on fast-paced action, leading to insane drunken missile barrages onto possibly hundreds of enemies at once, and space battle ballets between giant robots.

-Being able to move in literally every direction you want gives you a lot of freedom.
-Apart from the freedom you're able to kill your enemies in various methods; grabbing, throwing, shooting, blasting, and a lot more.
-There are plenty of new challenges and missions for you to do.
+Being able to move in literally every direction the player wants gives them a lot of freedom.
+In addition is the freedom to kill the enemies in various methods; grabbing, throwing, shooting, blasting, and a lot more.
+There are plenty of new challenges and missions for players to take on.
 The variety of weapons is also very big, from lasers to missiles to huge cannons to teleporting.
 The new sub-weapons and super-tough bosses make a noticeable difference compared to the first game.

 Allows Jehuty to teleport behind the enemy